Listen To Reallocating Funds For Prepping:

 This helps eliminate waiting to see what’s left of our expenses, which is very little after life happens.

 Running a separate account also assists in saving for the more expensive prepping and preparedness items we want.
 No credit cards are needed – just building funds in a checking account.

 Extra Credit Suggestion: It might seem a little unusual, but I pay our larger bills weekly since I’m paid weekly.
 For instance, I pay one forth of our house payment each week.
 This helps in two ways: First, I don’t have to come up with that huge payment at the end of each month or worry about setting aside a portion of it from each paycheck.
 It’s done automatically.
 I pay only my house payment from that account.
 Second, it adds an extra payment every year to our principal.
-By paying 52 weekly payments, 13 monthly payments are paid every year [52/4=13].
+By paying 52 weekly payments, 13 monthly payments are paid yearly [52/4=13].
 I also pay more than the minimum payment.

 I even pay my water bill weekly using bill pay.
 The lady at our township says I’m the only one that sends a weekly check to them.
 I’m over a hundred dollars ahead of the actual bill because it varies with each cycle.

-Online banking resource links: Here are a few easy and free online banks I use for separating certain bills and our prepping fund (Not an endorsement – we know the issues with banks right now):
+Online banking resource links: Here are a few easy and free online banks I use for separating specific bills and our prepping fund (Not an endorsement – we know the issues with banks right now):

-- Ally Bank (Recommended by a prepping buddy I trust that’s also my go-to source for bitcoin advice)
+- Ally Bank (Recommended by a prepping buddy I trust that’s also my go-to source for Bitcoin advice)

 - T-Mobile Money (I opened this account after T-Mobile bought Sprint)

 - Capital One 360 (It was called ING Direct when I opened the account in 2008 before Capital One bought them.
 Nothing seems to have changed except the little orange ball is gone.)

 There are two critical steps to getting started when it comes to reallocating funds for prepping.
 First, you need a plan, and you must prioritize it.